Video Analytics with Zero-streaming Cameras: Query Execution Planning

 \paragraph{Policy for operator upgrade} Given an operator $op$ and $\gamma_{op}$, the ratio of frames it can successfully tag, \sys{} measures $op$'s efficiency by its effective tagging rate, $FPS_{op} \times \gamma_{op} + FPS_{net}$, as a sum of $op$'s successful tagging rate and the uploading rate.
-As part of operator training, the cloud estimates $\gamma_{op}$ for all the candidate operators by testing them on all landmarks (early in a query) and on uploaded frames (later in the query).
+As part of operator training, the cloud estimates $\gamma_{op}$ for all the candidate operators by testing them on all landmarks (early in query) and uploaded frames (later in query).
 To select every operator, initial or subsequent, the cloud picks the candidate with the highest effective tagging rate.
-The cloud upgrades operators either when the current operator has attempted all remaining frames or the cloud finds another candidate having an effective tagging rate $\beta \times$ or higher, for which our prototype empirically sets $\beta=2$ .
+The cloud upgrades operators either when the current operator has attempted all remaining frames or another candidate having an effective tagging rate $\beta \times$ or higher (default value 2).